Guidance

 Reporting suspected cases and contacts

-When cases and contacts are identified, the HPT should be informed and relevant case and contact management guidance followed.
+When cases and contacts are identified, the local UKHSA HPT should be informed and relevant case and contact management guidance followed.

-Testing is advised for possible and probable cases.
-Local UKHSA HPTs should be informed of confirmed, highly probable, probable and possible cases as soon as possible.
+Testing is advised for suspected cases.
+Local HPTs should be informed of confirmed, highly probable, or suspected cases as soon as possible.
 Testing to be confirmed in line with locally agreed pathways.

 HPTs are likely to require the following information about cases:

-• symptoms, including symptom onset date and symptom progression – ask about systemic influenza-like illness symptoms prior to onset of rash, to determine infectious period and epidemiological analysis
+• symptoms (including symptom onset date and symptom progression) and to ask about systemic influenza-like illness symptoms prior to onset of rash to determine infectious period and epidemiological analysis

 • full travel history for the 21 days prior to onset of symptoms